-UMass Lowell offers a Bachelor of Science in Plastics Engineering.
+UMass Lowell offers a Bachelor of Science degree with a major in Plastics Engineering.
 Plastics are widely used in the manufacture of products that we use in our daily lives.
 The companies that manufacture these products have a need for engineers that understand how plastics materials behave so that these products can be designed, tested and manufactured.
 This program is designed to prepare the graduate for a professional career as a plastics engineer.
 The curriculum provides a sound basis in mathematics, chemistry and process engineering, plus a full study of plastics materials, properties, physics, engineering sciences, product design, plastics manufacturing and computer aided engineering.
 It includes sufficient flexibility for further specialization in areas of individual interest.

-The Bachelor of Science in Engineering (Plastics Engineering) program is accredited by the Engineering Accreditation Commission of ABET(www.abet.org).
+The Bachelor of Science in Engineering (Plastics Engineering) program is accredited by the Engineering Accreditation Commission of ABET (www.abet.org).

 For additional information about programs contact the Department of Plastics Engineering.